l0r3zz/sloblackswan/content/slo-bestiary-intro/slo-bestiary-intro.md

 With our swan taxonomy established, we're ready to meet the rest of the animals.
 Each one exploits different weaknesses in how we think about and measure reliability.

-We'll start with the star of the show, the event that gives this essay its title: the Black Swan.
+We'll start with the star of the show, the event that gives this book its title: the Black Swan.
 The genuinely unpredictable, the truly unprecedented, the failure mode that exists outside all our models and measurements.

 Because if you can't catch a Black Swan with an SLO, you need to understand exactly what that means and what you can do instead.

-[animal-matrix-improved-small]: animal-matrix-improved-small.png
+[animal-matrix-nano]: animal_matrix_nano.jpg